ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 the base ALTO protocol for the accept input parameters, they have different media types for responses.
-If the ALTO server provides these two types of resources, but the ALTO client does not support them, the ALTO client will ignore the resources without conducting any incompatibility.
+If the ALTO server provides these two types of resources, but the ALTO client does not support them, the ALTO client will ignore the resources without incurring any incompatibility problem.

 <!--
 The path vector extension on Filtered Cost Map and Endpoint Cost Service is